ofrikas/computer-structure-ex-3/README.md

 ### 3. Patching

 For this section, we were given a binary file named `patchwork`.
 The task was to patch this binary to make it print a secret flag.
-We used reverse engineering tools, specifically Cutter, to accomplish this.
+We used reverse engineering tools, specifically IDA, to accomplish this.

 The detailed steps and reasoning are documented in the file `cheating_is_bad.txt`.